paulmarsicloud/dicom-go-server/README.md

 - In the real world, the frontend service and backend api service would be de-coupled to avoid having to deploy both at the same time, but given this is a POC, I've gone a simplified route
 - Building a docker image and pushing to `fly.io` made the most sense for the POC work.
 In the real world, we could run this completely serverless on AWS, GCP or Azure
 - Please see the [Examples](#examples) section for how to use the service

+## Ideal Additions

+- Validation of DICOM file on upload (ensuring only DICOM files are uploaded)
+- Captcha for rate limiting/security
+- Logging and alerting for failures
+- Additional VMs for scale and to avoid single points of failure
+- Authentication (basic or OAuth) for private files
+- Multiple file uploads, rather than one DICOM file at a time

 ## Examples